RussellSpitzer/RussellSpitzer.github.io/_posts/2017-05-19-Spark-Sql-Thriftserver.md

 you have a single Spark Context, it is impossible for multiple users to share a cached data.
 The Spark Thrift server can be that "single context," providing globally-available cache.

-The ThriftServer can also benefit from [Fair Scheduling](https://spark.apache.org/docs/2.0.2/job-scheduling.html#fair-scheduler-pools).
+The Thrift Server can also benefit from [Fair Scheduling](https://spark.apache.org/docs/latest/job-scheduling.html#fair-scheduler-pools).
 Fair
 Scheduling means that user requests do not have to be answered in a "First in, First out" manner.
 Instead, tasks from user queries can be interleaved.
 A long running query will not be able to block a shorter query from completing.

-Additionally, the ThriftServer provides a greater level of Security by limiting the domain of jobs that a user can run.
-The ThriftServer prohibits running generic JVM code.
+Additionally, the Thrift Server provides a greater level of Security by limiting the domain of jobs that a user can run.
+The Thrift Server prohibits running generic JVM code.
 Only SQL can be processed and executed.

-## How does the Spark Sql ThriftServer work?
+## How does the Spark Sql Thrift Server work?

-The modern ThriftServer is a relatively simple application.
+The modern Thrift Server is a relatively simple application.
 A single `SparkSession` is started, and then on a loop it accepts new strings and executes them with a `.collect`.
 The results are recieved from the cluster and then delivered to the requester.
 You can see in the [code](https://github.com/apache/spark/blob/v2.1.1/sql/hive-thriftserver/src/main/scala/org/apache/spark/sql/hive/thriftserver/SparkExecuteStatementOperation.scala#L231-L246) that the basic execution is